JustinTArthur/apoclypsebm/README.md

 # apoclypsebm - The ApoCLypse Bitcoin Miner
 ## Background
-This hobby project undertakes the quixotic task of maintaining a fast modern Bitcoin miner for programmable compute devices like GPUs.
+This hobby project undertakes the quixotic task of maintaining a modern Bitcoin miner for programmable compute devices like GPUs.
 It was forked from the PyOpenCL Bitcoin Miner (poclbm), a project authored by [m0mchil](https://github.com/m0mchil/) and contributors.